jbuchermn/newm/README.md

 - Unlock the screen (locker)
 - Get information on changed volume etc (notifiers)

-These are in general separate apps and can be developed independently of newm; connection to the compositor is established via websockets.
+These are in general separate apps and can be developed independently of newm; they are started by newm and establish a connection to the compositor via websockets.

-By default *newm_panel_basic* is included, where the first two of these are implemented as terminal applications in a very basic manner.
+By default **newm_panel_basic** is included, where the first two of these are implemented as terminal applications in a very basic manner.
 See below for a different implementation using NW.js.